wajid-poernomo/wp-demo02/README.md

   ]
 }
 ```

-They have links to the weather for each of the cities.
+In this way the "application state" is managed at the api/resource discovery level.

 Usage of the collection-item pattern was used as a way of promoting reusable code in RAML, as well as a "discoverable api".
 You can be examples here browsing the following Uris (there are hypermedia links for weather):